yuanheTian/ChiMed/README.md

 ## Citation

-Please cite our paper: [ChiMed: A Chinese Medical Corpus for Question Answering](https://www.aclweb.org/anthology/W19-5027/) at BioNLP-2019 if you use ChiMed Corpus (p.s.
-The ChiMed Corpus is larger than the dataset used in this paper).
+If you use the ChiMed corpus, please cite [the following paper](https://www.aclweb.org/anthology/W19-5027/) (Note: the ChiMed Corpus is larger than the dataset used in this paper).

 ```
 @inproceedings{tian-etal-2019-chimed,